userbradley/kubernetes-examples/README.md

 ## Adding pages

 I encourage people to add pages.
-Please copy and paste from the `docs/template.md` and then find and replace parts etc etc.
+Please copy and paste from the `docs/template.md` and then find and replace parts etc. etc.

-Once done, open a PR and I will review etc etc.
+Once done, open a PR and I will review etc. etc.

 ## Building locally